specmesh/kafka-random-generator/README.md

 #### The cool stuff

-Arg also allows for special annotations in the Avro schema it spoofs that narrow down the kind of data produced.
+Also allows for special annotations in the Avro schema it spoofs that narrow down the kind of data produced.
 For example, when spoofing a string, you can currently either specify a length that the string should be (or one or both of a minimum and maximum that the length should be), a list of possible strings that the string should come from, or a regular expression that the string should adhere to.
-These annotations are specified inside the schema that Arg spoofs, as parts of a JSON object with an attribute name of "arg.properties".
+These annotations are specified inside the schema that it spoofs, as parts of a JSON object with an attribute name of "arg.properties".

-These annotations are specified as JSON properties in the schema that Arg spoofs.
+These annotations are specified as JSON properties in the schema that it spoofs.
 They should not collide with any existing properties, or cause any issues if present when the schema is used with other programs.

 ## Building